 Building a reliable document Q&A system the traditional way requires assembling multiple pieces:

-- An embedding model (OpenAI ada-002, BGE, Cohere) to convert text to vectors
+• An embedding model (OpenAI text-embedding, sentence-transformers, Cohere) to convert text to vectors.

 Wauldo collapses the entire pipeline into two API calls: upload, then query.
 Everything else — chunking, embedding, hybrid retrieval, LLM generation, fact-checking, confidence calibration — happens server-side in a single request.